sirixdb/sirix/README.md

 </pre></code>

 Other modules are currently not available (namely the GUI, the distributed package) due to dependencies to processing.org which isn't available from a maven repository and other dependencies.

+##Mailinglist
+Any questions or even consider to contribute or use Sirix?
+Use https://groups.google.com/d/forum/sirix-users to ask questions.
+Any kind of question, may it be a API-question or enhancement proposal, questions regarding use-cases are welcome...
+Don't hesitate to ask questions or make suggestions for improvements.
+At the moment also API-related suggestions and critics are of utmost importance.

 ##Content